xmengkinaxis/CPP/System Design Interview Checklist.md

   4. **Design Alternatives**
      - Present **2–3 possible approaches**, list **pros and cons**, and justify your choice.
-     - Always tie back to system constraints (scale, latency, cost, complexity).
+     - Always tie back to **system constraints (scale, latency, cost, complexity)** which are principles to choose and justify the approaches.
+Consider and Discuss potential solutions and trade-offs between different options while keeping system constrains in mind

   5. **Performance Optimizations**: Reduce **latency** using:
        - **Caching** (client, app, DB, CDN).
        - **Prefetching / Pre-calculation** (e.g., pre-computing heavy queries).
+Customer behavior can be predicted, and heavy customer requests can be pre-calculated and saved using customer proxy pre-cache.
        - **Parallelization / Asynchronous processing** (async queues, background jobs)
        - Example: Predict customer behavior and pre-cache heavy queries via a proxy.